 Jeannine Atkins, author of Finding Wonders: Three Girls Who Changed Science, returns with this companion book in verse about seven women who used math to change the world!
 With evocative poems, Atkins captures the stories of Caroline Herschel, Florence Nightingale, Hertha Marks Ayrton, Marie Tharp, Edna Lee Paisano, Katherine Johnson, and Vera Rubin.
 These women fought stereotypes and prejudices and proved they were up to the task!
 This compelling book celebrating women in math is sure to inspire a new generation of math-loving girls.

 April was abandoned as an infant, but her mother left a note, promising she'd return, and a mysterious key.
 The key, it turns out, bears the crest of the Winterborne family, so April sneaks into their newly opened museum exhibit to see what she might be able to open — with disastrous results.
 Next thing she knows, she and four other foster children have been selected to live in Winterborne House, which is being converted into a group home.
 But strange things are happening in the house, and as the children learn stories about a missing heir, a mysterious phantom, and a fiendish plan, they start to wonder if they are capable enough to avoid losing the first place that's felt like home.
-Ally Carter's middle grade debut is an entertaining mystery packed with action, adventure, and found family.
+Acclaimed author Ally Carter's middle grade debut is an entertaining mystery packed with action, adventure, and found family.
+April's story continues in the sequel, Winterborne Home for Mayhem and Mystery.

 Kate T. Parker, the photographer behind Strong Is The New Pretty, creates another inspiring photo book, this one drawing from the lessons you can learn while kicking a soccer ball!
 Parker's photos capture players from ages 3 to 63, from brand new kickers to some of women's soccer's top athletes.
 Each picture includes a quotation that captures the spirit, drive, and determination of these dauntless players.
 Packed with confident, resilient, and proud girls and women, this book will encourage and empower both children and adults!